 Like this guide to learning Persian?
 Join our list and we’ll tell you when we have more publications about language, culture, and distant destinations.

-Very quick overview of Arabic words in Farsi
+Very quick overview of Arabic words in Persian

 Arabic words are based on roots of three letters, usually consonants.

-Because I’m talking about Farsi, I’ll give an example in Farsi.
-(The classic Arabic example is k-t-b, but that isn’t as interesting in Farsi.)
+Because I’m talking about Persian, I’ll give an example in Persian.
+The classic Arabic example is k-t-b, but that isn’t as interesting in Persian.